cncf/glossary/content/en/gitops.md

 The GitOps paradigm can be applied to a workflow to help manage applications and cloud system infrastructure.
-It enables organizations several advantages such as better coordination, transparency, stability, and reliability of a system.
+It enables organizations several advantages such as better coordination, transparency, stability, and reliability of a system, and faster mean time to recovery.
-Operating in a close loop ensures the current live state of a system matches against the desired target state, specified in the git repository.
+Operating in a closed loop ensures the current live state of a system matches the desired target state regardless of how drift between the two may occur.
+Using GitOps for CD improves security by separation of duty between CI and CD, where CI no longer needs credentials to your live system.